 Introduction

 Landscaping isn’t just about looking nice.
-It’s also about amenities: poolside seating, coffee tables and fire pits.
-This caters not just to family vacationers, but people who are working.
+It’s also about amenities: poolside seating, coffee tables, and fire pits.
+These cater not just to family vacationers but also to working people.

 After a long day of meetings or taking care of the kids, guests will want to put the day behind them.
 They will want to sit outside and feel like they are at a home away from home.